ioBroker/ioBroker.js-controller/docs/en/dev/stateroles.md

 * `level.volume.group`   - (min=0, max=100) - sound volume, for the group of devices
 * `level.curtain`        - set the curtain position
 * `level.tilt`           - set the tilt position of blinds
+* `level.open.tilt`      - set the tilt position in % open with 100% = fully open and 0% = fully closed.
+* `level.close.tilt`     - set the tilt position in % close with 100% = fully closed and 0% = fully open.

 ## Switches (booleans, read-write)